-- An email is then sent to Content Authors to notify the rejection or the content is to be published.
+- An email is then sent to Content Authors to notify them of the rejection or that the content is to be published.

 Step 1.
 Set up user groups

-CMS Administrators must first set up user groups who will be configured in the Workflow, see http://userhelp.silverstripe.org/framework/en/for-website-administrators/changing-and-managing-users for setting up users and groups in the Secuirty admin.
+CMS Administrators must first set up user groups to be configured in the Workflow, see http://userhelp.silverstripe.org/framework/en/for-website-administrators/changing-and-managing-users for setting up users and groups in the Secuirty admin.

 For this example workflow we have the following user groups set up:

-- Content Publishers -- The users who will review and approve any content changes on the website before they are published to live
+- Content Publishers -- The users who will review and approve any content changes on the website before they are published to the live web site.

-Once your user groups are set you can now apply Workflow actions to these user groups.
+Once your user groups are set, you can apply Workflow actions to these user groups.

 Step 2.
 Create a Workflow Definition

-Choose from Template (optional) SilverStripe 3 Workflow allows SilverStripe developers to create templates for workflows, this is where these templates can be selected.
+Choose from Template (optional) SilverStripe 3 Workflow allows SilverStripe developers to create templates for workflows, which can be selected here.

 - Click ‘Save’

-Note: You must save your definition before you can add workflow actions
+Note: You must save your workflow definition before you can add workflow actions.

 Step 3.
 Adding Workflow Actions

-Once you have saved your Workflow Definition you can now add Workflow Actions.
+Once you have saved your Workflow Definition you can now add Workflow Actions to it.